bwsw/t-streams/docs/source/Ts-Architecture.rst

 #. **Producers** that create transactions with data.
 #. **Consumers**, **Subscribers** that read the transactions.

+You can see a general description of them at the figure below:

 .. figure:: _static/Architecture-General11.png

 T-streams can be configured in two modes: